 Special events include the 'Styriarte', a music festival dedicated mainly to early music, the 'Steirischer Herbst' (Styrian Fall), a festival spotlighting theater, the fine arts, literature and music, the 'Jazz Summer', and the 'Eggenberg Palace Concerts'.
 Event centers like Kunsthaus, Stadthalle, the Opera, the theatre and forum stadtpark host great cultural activities throughout the year.

-For more information on Graz, please visit www.visitgraz.com
+For more information on Graz in Austria, please visit www.visitgraz.com